Complex Scalar Field Reheating and Primordial Black Hole production: Evolution of Power spectra

 \subsection{Power spectra}

 The curvature perturbation in the uniform-density gauge $\zeta_\mathbf{k}$ is defined in terms of the M-S variable as,

-From the amplitude of perturbations, we construct the dimensionless Power spectrum defined as,
+From the amplitude of perturbations, we construct the dimensionless power spectrum defined as,

-The primordial power spectrum has a natural cut-off at the Planck scale in the large-$k$ limit.
-At the other end of the spectrum, we exclude scales which enter the horizon after the end of the fast oscillation stage.
-We show the numerical evolution of the curvature power spectrum in Figure~\ref{Fig:curvature_spectrum}, illustrating the time-independence of modes larger than the Jeans scale, i.e., $\zeta' \simeq 0$ for $k \ll k_J$ (a characteristic one can immediately infer from the approximate solution in Eq.~\eqref{Eq:uk_solution}, considering only the growing mode).
+The primordial power spectrum has a natural cut-off at the Planck scale in the large-$k$ limit. \Correx{On the other hand, it has been shown in Ref.~\cite{young2014calculating} that modes that remain outside the horizon throughout the PBH formation period are unobservable and should not affect whether a PBH forms or not.
+For this reason, } \Correx{at the lower end of the spectrum we exclude scales which enter the horizon after the end of the fast oscillation stage, that is, the spectrum is defined up to $k \leq k_{\rm osc} = a_{\rm osc} H_{\rm osc}$.
+While the evaluation of PBH formation is typically computed in the comoving gauge, where the superhorizon density contrast is suppressed by a factor of order $ k^2 / \mathcal{H}^2$, the cut-off of superhorizon scales in our powerspectrum avoids spurious contributions to this quantity.} We display the numerical evolution of the curvature power spectrum in Figure~\ref{Fig:curvature_spectrum}, illustrating the time-independence of modes larger than the instability scale, i.e., $\zeta' \simeq 0$ for $k \ll k_J$ (a characteristic one can immediately infer from the approximate solution in Eq.~\eqref{Eq:uk_solution}, considering only the growing mode).

-The corresponding matter Power spectrum is {defined as},
+The corresponding matter power spectrum is {defined as},

-In a dust{-like} scenario, {the matter density perturbation in the longitudinal gauge $\delta_\mathbf{k}$ can be related to the M-S variable or the $\zeta$ fluctuations as}:
+In a dust{-like} scenario \Correx{and for the $k$-modes within the instability band}, {the matter density perturbation in the longitudinal gauge $\delta_\mathbf{k}$ is related to the M-S variable or the $\zeta$ fluctuations as}:

 {Taking the curvature perturbation as constant at scales above the Jeans wavelength ($k \ll k_J$) and noting that $a H \propto a^{-1/2}$, then, the relation \eqref{Eq:delta_k} can be approached as}

 The result of $\delta_\mathbf{k}$ growing with the scale factor $a(t)$, for modes initially inside the Hubble horizon and in the instability band, is also numerically confirmed by \citeb{Jedamzik, auclair2020primordial} and illustrated in Figure \ref{Fig:matter_spectrum}.
 For such scales,